Tuberculosis

 Lobb is a Senior Portfolio Director for Lgenia.

-Li is a Senior Portfolio Director for Lgenia.
+Winneroski is a Senior Portfolio Director for Lgenia.

 Greg Durst